-Kaluga is a city located in the central part of the European Russia, the capital of Kaluga oblast.
+Kaluga is a city located in the central part of European Russia, the capital of the Kaluga region.
 The city stands on the banks of the Oka River, about 190 km southwest of Moscow.
 It is a railway station on the Moscow-Kiev line.

 The foundation date of Kaluga is not known, somewhere in the first part of the 14th century.
 The first written mentioning of Kaluga occurred in 1371.
 It was a small fortress of the Moscow state.